johngallagher/clean_up_the_mess/README.md

 ## Change 2: Use policies instead of risk levels for Castle

+OK.
+So we've got a problem with this way of doing things.

+The app decides when to block or challenge.

+Instead, we want castle to tell us when to block or challenge.

+That's because we want to create rules in Castle to determine when to block or challenge.

+This way our system is a lot more flexible!
+It means our code doesn't have to change all the time for exceptions.

+Let's start by changing the tests to establish this new behaviour.

 ## Change 3: Change to using AWS for firewall blocking and fraud detection